VictoriavanderMark/nativeapp/Project/README.md

 Running the program

-* Download the Project folder
+* Delete everything but the Project file
-* Open the project inside the folder in Android Studio
+* Open the App folder in Android Studio
 * Build and run the project